iamneelpatel/webAutomation--Python/README.md

 </p>

 <p>
-    Thanks for dropping by and trying my program.
-I am open to feedbacks.
+  <b> Thanks for dropping by and trying my program.
+I am open to feedbacks. </b>
 </p>